 Bike Shops

-In touristy places like Lima, Cuzco and Huaraz you’ll find decent bike shops, though quality gear for touring may be hard to find.
+In Lima you’ll find decent bike shops, and in touristy places like Cusco and Huaraz you’ll find ok ones, though quality gear for touring may be difficult to source.
 Cycling isn’t common in most areas of the Peruvian Andes and as a result in many villages and towns it will be difficult to find any spares at all.
 It may be possible to order spares from a shop in Lima and get it sent via encomiendas on a bus.
 Anibal at Ciclo Turismo Peru has been known to send parts to stricken cyclists via the Cruz del Sur bus company.
 As with other Andean countries, 26” tyres are the easiest size to find.